percona/percona-server-mongodb-operator/docs/enhancements/integrate-percona-clustersync-for-mongodb.md

 ### 1.3 Deferred (Future Iterations)

+- Source cluster reference by CR name (`sourceCluster`) -- the operator manages both source and target clusters, so it could resolve connection details and create the source user automatically from a CR name reference instead of requiring manual `sourceURI` and `sourceCredentialsSecret`.
+Deferred to a future iteration; first iteration uses raw `sourceURI`.
 - PMM integration -- may be added in a future iteration if monitoring of PCSM through PMM is needed.

 ---